Date: 22 October 2013. Dratted Dishes.

 dirt dwelling, this week's task is again in the kitchen.
 As you can

-imagine storage space on all but the Queen Mary is rather limited so it's
+imagine storage space on all but the Queen Mary is rather limited so it is

 imperative that we pare down the items accumulated during our